vzaigrin/VNXTools/README.md

 Extracts data from all nar files in the current directory.
 It selects all nar files, separates them by array’s serial number (SN) and storage processor name (SP) and then extract data into files SNSP.csv

+Both scripts were tested with Python 3, but also should work with Python 2.